 Denouncing (White, “Judeo-Christian”) Nationalism

 Rousseau’s Civil Religion, Manifest Destiny, and the Doctrine of Discovery are from the “pit of Hell.”
 American Civil Religion is both aberrant to and abhorrent of genuine Christianity, and when the Church gets entangled in politics, then politics corrupt and drive the Church.
 The late Billy Graham warned of this evil in 1981 and openly regretted his own political involvement.
 Kean is non-partisan, politically, for these reasons.
-However, he will join any resistance movement, which aligns with the principles of soul liberty; advocating for the outcast, sick, poor, abused, those suffering injustice; and dismantling religious oppression (ex.
-Repairers of the Breach).
+However, he will join any resistance movement, which aligns with the principles of soul liberty; advocating for the outcast, sick, poor, abused, those suffering injustice; and dismantling both systemic religious and societal oppression (ex.
+Repairers of the Breach, Move to Ammend).

-He is politically Center-Left (closest to Social Democrat, not Democratic socialism), & yet Non-Partisan and advocates Climate Emergency, the Green New Deal, Universal healthcare, vaccination, gene therapy & biotech augmentation that does not affect germ-line (heritable) DNA, limited AI (informed/programmed) by the ethics of pacifistic/peace religious communities that also promote non-coercion & dialog by consent.
+He is politically Center-Left (closest to Social Democrat or Social Independent, not Democratic socialism), yet Non-Partisan and advocates Climate Emergency, the Green New Deal, Universal Healthcare, vaccination, gene therapy & biotech augmentation that does not affect germ-line (heritable) DNA, anti-hybridization of humans and animals, limited AI (informed/programmed) by the ethics of pacifistic/peace religious communities that also promote non-coercion & dialog by consent.